Pike pole: Uses

 The pole's original use in the fire service was to pull down walls and neighboring buildings to stop a fire's spread.
 Modern firefighting pike poles are usually of fiberglass, between 4 feet to 12 feet long, and used to search for fires hidden behind walls and ceilings, to pull items from intense heat and flames, and to ventilate structures by breaking windows.
 Pike poles are routinely used by firefighters as part of fire operations known as "overhaul".
-The design of a Pike Pole allows for the pole to be inserted with force into a wall or ceiling and the pole rotated, allowing the hook to grab and pull down large piece of drywall or lath and plaster and exposing wall cavities that may contain fire or hot spots following initial suppression activities.
+The design of a pike pole allows for the pole to be inserted with force into a wall or ceiling and the pole rotated, allowing the hook to grab and pull down large piece of drywall or lath and plaster and exposing wall cavities that may contain fire or hot spots following initial suppression activities.
 Also known as a ceiling hook, the pike pole is the 'hook' referred to in 'hook and ladder' truck.
-Although modernized to be made of more durable materials such as fiberglass, the overall design and functionality of a pike pole has remained relatively unchanged despite many other advancements in overhaul operations including positive pressure ventilation and the use of thermal imaging cameras.
+Although modernized to be made of more durable materials such as fiberglass, the overall design and functionality of a pike pole has remained relatively unchanged despite many other advances in overhaul operations, including positive pressure ventilation and the use of thermal imaging cameras.

 In construction pike poles (pick pole, spike pole) are used to lift the sides of timber framed structures, as in barn raising and utility poles.
 In log driving they are called rafters' hooks and are used to maneuver floating logs.

 In lumbering they are used to control logs floating on a river in a log drive and constructing log rafts.
 Pike poles used in log rafting were originally made of wood, typically spruce or fir.
 In the mid-1960s they began to be made of aluminum tubing plugged with a wooden knob to maintain buoyancy.
-Specialized logging tools of similar appearance are peavey and cant hook.
+Specialized logging tools of similar appearance are the peavey and cant hook.

 Pike poles are also used for rescue work to grab people or objects floating in high and rough waters.

 Linemen use pike poles to maintain power lines.
 In the early days of line construction pike poles were used to stand up the utility poles.

 The tool can also be used in salvage events in such things as constructing water chutes to displace water.